Laravel-Lang/publisher/README.md

 ### Uninstall locales

-To remove localizations, you must use `lang:uninstall` command, passing the letter abbreviations into it:
+To delete localizations, you must use `lang:uninstall` command, passing the letter abbreviations into it:
 ```bash
 php artisan lang:uninstall de ro zh-CN
 ```

+You can also specify the `*` symbol to delete all localizations.

+In this case, everything will be deleted, except the default and fallback application locales.

 ### Features